St Asaph: Transport

-St. Asaph is served by regular buses to Denbigh, Rhuddlan and Rhyl.
+St Asaph is served by regular buses to Denbigh, Rhuddlan and Rhyl.
 The city was once served by a station on the Vale of Clwyd Railway line, which closed in the 1960s.
-However, the station remains and the site is now in use as a timber yard.
+However, the station remains and the site is now in use as a builders yard.
 The nearest stations are now in Rhyl and Pensarn.
+The city is also close to the heritage railways at Llangollen and Bala Lake in the town of Bala.